-17. For Retiring External Examiners Only
+18. For Retiring External Examiners Only

-If you are now concluding your appointment, please provide any final observations on your experience.
+If you are now concluding your appointment, please provide a brief summary of your overall experience and any recommendations you have for the future development of the subject:

 I have thoroughly enjoyed my period as External Examiner for this programme.
 Colleagues have contacted me timeously with draft papers and exam scripts.
-Access to Moodle has been of huge benefit to me in my role as examiner and has always worked very smoothly.
+Access to Aula has been of huge benefit to me in my role as examiner and has always worked very smoothly.
 This access is not available at other institutions have worked with and UWS is to be congratulated on making it work so effectively.
 Over the period of my appointment I have been aware of the difficulties caused by the loss of specific programmes and have also been impressed by the ingenuity and tenacity by which colleagues and the university as a whole have worked to maintain the provision.
 You have developed a range of ways in which students can access these modules and the university is to be commended on this.

-18. Form Review

-Please provide any comments you would like to offer on the usefulness and appropriateness of this form.
+School Response (if appropriate): 19.
+Form Review Please provide any comments you would like to offer on the usefulness and appropriateness of this form.
 This form is very user-friendly and efficient.
 Signed and dated by External Examiner: (Digital signatures are acceptable provided that they are sent from your recognised e-mail address).
-Signed (on behalf of the Divisional Programme Board): Date: Signed (Dean of School on behalf of the School): Date: Date sent to External Examiner by School: Distribution following signature by Dean of School: ☐ School Business Manager ☐ School Service Delivery Officer ☐ Divisional Programme Board Chair ☐ Donna MacAlister (QuEST) for uploading
+Author (on behalf of the Programme Team): Date: Approved (on behalf of the Divisional Programme Board): Date: Date sent to External Examiner by School: Distribution following signature by Dean of School: ☐ School Business Manager ☐ School Service Delivery Officer ☐ Divisional Programme Board Chair ☐ Donna MacAlister (QuEST) for uploading omitorony or the freeze or occurant